projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

        }

-C-CS-13: Braces after if/switch/for/do/while shall be in the same line
+C-CS-13: Braces after if/switch/for/do/while shall be on the same line
 ======================================================================

-The statement after if/switch/for/do/while shall always be a compound statement with its opening brace in the same line as the keyword.
+The statement after if/switch/for/do/while shall always be a compound statement with its opening brace on the same line as the keyword.

 Compliant example::